GDPR & EU DATA PROTECTION

 For example, Vision Helpdesk servers are hosted at Tier IV or III+, SSAE-16, PCI DSS, or ISO 27001 compliant facilities. and our Support team is on call 24/7 to respond to security alerts and events.

 Where will Service Data be stored?

 Vision Helpdesk has data centers in three main regions — United States, European Union, and the United Kingdom.
 Service Data may be stored in any region.
-Customers can select the region in which data centers that host certain of their Service Data are located by purchasing the Data Center Locality Add-On.
+Customers can select the region in which data centers that host certain of their Service Data are located.
 Please see the Data Hosting Policy for additional information.